History, Mission, and Vision

 The first female graduate was Bell J. Conrad, who received the Bachelor of Divinity (B.D.) degree in 1921.
 She was preceded by Ruth Haven and Elnora Carter, who completed the certificate and diploma programs, respectively.
 In 1969, when HUSD changed its B.D. to the M.Div.
 (Master of Divinity), Delores H. Carpenter was the first woman recipient of this degree.

-As one of Howard University's 13 schools and colleges, HUSD enrolls students from diverse backgrounds and denominations in pursuit of the Master of Arts in Religious Studies, Master of Divinity, and Doctor
+As one of Howard University's 14 schools and colleges, HUSD enrolls students from diverse backgrounds and denominations in pursuit of the Master of Arts (Religious Studies), Master of Divinity, and Doctor

 of Ministry degrees, as well as joint degrees with the School of Social Work and the School of Business (MDiv/MSW and MDiv/MBA).